Mursi draws fire with new Egypt decree

 It stated that all decisions taken by Mursi until the election of a new parliament were exempt from legal challenge.

-“These decisions will feed discord in Egyptian politics and will be far from creating a favourable climate for restoration of economic growth,” Mustapha Kamal Al-Sayyid, a professor of political science at Cairo University, said.
+“These decisions will feed discord in Egyptian politics and will be far from creating a favorable climate for restoration of economic growth,” said Mustapha Kamal Al-Sayyid, a professor of political science at Cairo University.

-Leading liberal politician Mohamed ElBaradei, writing on his Twitter account, said Mursi had “usurped all state powers and appointed himself Egypt’s new pharaoh”.
-But Mahmoud Ghozlan, spokesman for the Brotherhood, described the move as “revolutionary and popular”.
+Leading liberal politician Mohamed ElBaradei, writing on his Twitter account, said Mursi had “usurped all state powers and appointed himself Egypt’s new pharaoh.”

+But Mahmoud Ghozlan, spokesman for the Brotherhood, described the move as “revolutionary and popular.”

 The decree appeared to remove any uncertainty still hanging over the fate of the assembly writing the constitution.
 The body has faced a raft of legal challenges from plaintiffs who dispute its legality.

-Critics say its popular legitimacy had been further called into doubt by withdrawals of many of its non-Islamist members who had complained their voices were not being heard.
+Critics say its popular legitimacy had been further called into doubt by the withdrawal of many of its non-Islamist members, who had complained their voices were not being heard.

 The constitution is a crucial element in Egypt’s transition to democracy.
 New parliamentary elections will not be held until the document is completed and passed by a popular referendum.